What is the functionality of the Miros Oil Spill Detection system?

-Yes.
 Miros OSD calculates the area of a spill and displays this to users.
 Spill thickness estimation is made possible with the addition of visual and IR cameras.
-Implement Vemunds comment about the relation between thickness and oil color properties in the visual domain.
+It’s a relation between thickness and oil color properties in the visual domain established by Bonn Agreement oil Appearance Code (called BAOAC).
 It is then possible to enter a thickness estimate for volume calculations.

 Can the Miros OSD system leverage an AIS system to detect vessels in the vicinity of the oil spill?

 Yes, Miros OSD can interface with an AIS receiver via standard AIS NMEA sentences.

 How quickly can Miros OSD detect an oil spill on water?

 Once a suspicious phenomenon is flagged, the system tracks its development over time.
 Miros OSD will signal that oil has been detected within 5-10 minutes of reaching the surface of the sea within the area under surveillance.

 What is the minimum area and volume of oil Miros OSD can identify?

 - Maximum detectable area 1 – 2 km²